rbannat/FSND-P4-Design-A-Game/connect4/README.md

 ##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Connect Four is a two player connection game.
+Each game begins with a number of rows and columns.
+The players take turns and a chosen column is sent to the `make_move` endpoint which will stack a 'Game Disc' in the given column.
+If a player has 4 in a row horizontally, vertically or diagonal after his move he wins.

-Many different Guess a Number games can be played by many different Users at any given time.
+Many different games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.